MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

        number of cores to use

    clear_db: (bool)
-      For clearing the database existing data if any.
+      For clearing the database existing data tables before writing new ones if any.
 Defaults is True

    kwargs:
      retry_rate: (int, optional)